Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 62 games this season, Boston and its opponents have gone over 216.5 combined points.

-- Boston's outings this year have an average total of 229.4, 12.9 more points than this matchup's over/under.
+- Boston has an average point total of 229.4 in its games this year, 15.9 more points than this matchup's over/under.

-- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.
+- Boston has won 52, or 71.2%, of the 73 games it has played as the favorite this season.

 76ers Betting Records & Stats

-- Philadelphia has played 54 games this season that have gone over 216.5 combined points scored.
+- Philadelphia has played 57 games this season that ended with a combined score higher than 213.5 points.

-- Philadelphia has a 226.1-point average over/under in its outings this season, 9.6 more points than this game's point total.
+- Philadelphia's outings this season have a 226.1-point average over/under, 12.6 more points than this game's total.

 Celtics vs. 76ers Over/Under Stats (Regular Season)